efraimpc89/performance_challenge3/README.md

 An NPM project that has a very simple structure:

-**scripts**: this folder should al the yml files with the artillery scripts.
+**scripts**: this folder should all the yml files with the artillery scripts.
 **package.json**: contains NPM's project main information such as descripction, version, scripts that can be executed and more.
 ```
  performance_challenge3